 - Senior: ages 14 to less than 19

 *4-H “age” is determined by the age of the youth by

 October 1st of the current 4-H year.

-Office hours vary: please call or email prior to your visit.
+4-H Jefferson County office hours vary, please call or email prior to visiting.

 Some WSU Extension web sites provide links to external sites for the convenience of users.
 These external sites are not managed by WSU Extension.
 Furthermore, WSU Extension does not review, control or take responsibility for the content of these sites, nor do these sites implicitly or explicitly represent official positions and policies of WSU Extension.